Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{ccurately} positioning downhole tools -- including perforating guns, bridge plugs, and packers -- relative to target zones is essential in modern oil and gas well operations, directly affecting reservoir contact, production efficiency, and operational safety \cite{harris1966effect}.
+\IEEEPARstart{A}{ccurately} positioning downhole toolstrings (including perforating guns, bridge plugs, and packers) is essential in modern oil and gas well operations, directly affecting maximum productivity and operational safety \cite{harris1966effect}.
 Central to this task is precise downhole depth measurement, a challenge compounded by the extreme geometries of wellbores, as shown in Fig.~\ref{fig1} organized from \cite{xiao2025realization}, which often span thousands of meters in length while maintaining diameters of only a few inches \cite{seren2022miniaturized}.

-Although a length measuring wheel (LMW) is able to estimate depth as tools descend during wireline intervention operations, its accuracy remains insufficient.
-To improve depth measurement accuracy, calibration using signals from a casing collar locator (CCL) -- a magnetic downhole positioning tool that detects magnetic anomalies at the casing collars of wellbores or pipes -- is fundamental \cite{alvarez2018theory}.
-The CCL produces a characteristic magnetic response as an electrical signal when passing through each collar, termed a “collar signal” or “collar magnetic signature”.
-The characteristic magnetic response pattern typically exhibits a bimodal distribution, as illustrated by dark blue waveforms in Fig.~\ref{fig1}.
-Through collar correlation, which refers to matching CCL logs with casing tally, depth reference markers are established, enabling actual and accurate depth measurement \cite{mijarez2014hpht,haoyu2013casing}.
+While surface wheel measurement (SWM) method offers a cost-effective means of estimating depth via a depth measuring head (DMH) as the toolstring descends during wireline intervention operations, it is susceptible to errors induced by cable slippage and elastic stretch.
+Furthermore, SWM is inapplicable to emerging operations such as wireless perforating.
+Consequently, to achieve accurate depth measurement in the absence of a DMH, depth correction using a casing collar locator (CCL, a magnetic downhole positioning tool that detects magnetic anomalies at the casing collars of wellbores or pipes) is fundamental \cite{alvarez2018theory}.
+The CCL produces a characteristic magnetic response as an electrical signal when passing through each collar \cite{alvarez2018theory,gidado2023well,li2013casing}, termed a “CCL response” or “collar (magnetic) signature”.
+The characteristic magnetic response pattern typically exhibits a bipolar signature, as illustrated by dark blue waveforms in Fig.~\ref{fig1}.
+Through collar correlation, which refers to tying-in CCL logs with casing tally, depth reference markers are established, enabling actual and accurate depth measurement \cite{mijarez2014hpht,li2013casing}.
 The casing tally, also known as the list of collars or casing string reference depths, records the depths of casing collars and is commonly extracted from cementing quality data.